-Analysis | Rich people prefer Grey Poupon, white people own pets: the data behind the cultural divide
+Analysis | What we buy can be used to predict our politics, race or education — sometimes with more than 90 percent accuracy

 The duo trained their algorithms to detect patterns in decades of responses to three long-running surveys, each with between 669 and 22,093 responses per year.
 The surveys were tuned and filtered to be consistent over time, which allowed Bertrand and Kamenica to measure how America’s cultural divides have evolved.

 To determine how accurately cultural factors predicted a person’s race, education or income tier, the duo tested their algorithms on subsets of the data that the programs had never seen.
-To keep it fair, they omitted variables that would have been a dead giveaway — if they were predicting whether someone was liberal or conservative, for example, they wouldn’t allow the algorithms to consider the answer to “which political party do you support?”
+To keep it fair, they omitted variables that would have been a dead giveaway — if they were predicting whether someone was liberal or conservative, for example, they wouldn’t allow the algorithms to consider the answer to “Which political party do you support?”

 Nevertheless, some results are obvious, which indirectly proves that their approach can detect tangible divides.
-Spending predicts gender with almost perfect accuracy, for example, because men don’t buy nearly much mascara as women do, and women buy much less aftershave/cologne than men do.
-But others are revelatory: white people and black people are almost as different in their spending habits as rich people and poor people are, for example.
+Spending predicts gender with almost perfect accuracy, for example, because men don’t buy nearly as much mascara as women do, and women buy much less aftershave/cologne than men do.
+But others are revelatory: White people and black people are almost as different in their spending habits as rich people and poor people are, for example.

-Differences in social attitudes between liberal and conservative have been widened over time, Bertrand and Kamenica found.
-The gap in social attitudes between whites and non-whites has fallen slightly, but the difference in consumer behavior between races has grown.
+Differences in social attitudes between liberals and conservatives have been widened over time, Bertrand and Kamenica found.
+The gap in social attitudes between whites and nonwhites has fallen slightly, but the difference in consumer behavior between races has grown.

 Race